 It is kinda strange walking next to ‘the wall’, or the remains of the thing that used to divide Germany and that has left its marks until today.
-It is the Day of German Unification and I am far away from my own country.
+As I am writing this, it is the Day of German Unification, October 3 to be exact, and I am far away from my own country.
 But I never celebrated it as despite the erased political boundaries, there are still plenty of boundaries left between ‘East’ and ‘West’.
 So here are my and fellow travellers’ Germany travel stories.

 Germany Travel Story #2: Racing down the Tracks with Dave